 In general, we may use strong conservation laws to determine the possible relationships, demonstrating that the types of decays that we are interested in are not forbidden.
 In this section, the $J^{PC}_{\DDbSys}$ possibilities for the cases of $\X \to \DDbP$ and $\X \to \DDbG$ are explicitly determined.

-The $\X$ exotic meson is known to have large isospin-breaking effects~\cite{Kusunoki:2005qs}; this is explained by the possibility of the $\X$ being a superposition of $\Dz\Dstzb$, $\D^{+}\D^{*-}$, and their charge conjugate states, where the $\X$ is below threshold to produce a $\D^{+}\D^{*-}$ state.
+The $\X$ exotic meson is known to have large isospin-breaking effects~\cite{Kusunoki:2005qs}; this is explained by the possibility that the $\X$ is a superposition of $\Dz\Dstzb$, $\D^{+}\D^{*-}$, and their charge conjugate states, while the $\X$ is below threshold to produce a $\D^{+}\D^{*-}$ state.
 The $\X$ exotic meson may be in as much as an equal superposition of isospin $0$ and isospin $1$~\cite{Close:2003sg}.
-It is assumed that there is an isospin component that does not forbid the following transitions.
+It is assumed that the $\X$ contains an isospin component that does not forbid the following transitions.

 Addressing the other quantum numbers, the decays and their spin schematics may be written as follows: